Mitcheljager/svelte-confetti/README.md

 --- | --- | ---
 size | 10 | The max size in pixels of the individual confetti pieces. x | [-0.5, 0.5] | The max horizontal range of the confetti pieces.
 Negative is left, positive is right. [-1, 1] would mean maximum of 200px left and 200px right. y | [0.25, 1] | The max vertical range of the confetti pieces.
-Negative is down, positive is ip. [-1, 1] would mean maximum of 200px down and 200px up. duration | 2000 | Duration of the animation for each individual piece. infinite | false | If set to true the animation will play indefinitely. delay | [0, 50] | Used to set a random delay for each piece.
+Negative is down, positive is up. [-1, 1] would mean maximum of 200px down and 200px up. duration | 2000 | Duration of the animation for each individual piece. infinite | false | If set to true the animation will play indefinitely. delay | [0, 50] | Used to set a random delay for each piece.
 A large difference between each number will mean a longer spray time.